TSB Recommendation R07-04

 TC acknowledged the deficiency and indicated that they are continuing to follow-up with tank car stakeholders North America wide.

-TSB reassessment of Transport Canada's response to Recommendation R07-04 (September 2010)
+September 2010: TSB reassessment of Transport Canada's response to Recommendation R07-04 (Satisfactory Intent)

 As TC has expanded their address of the safety issue North America wide but have not concluded the issue, the Board reassesses the response to Recommendation R07-04 to remain as having Satisfactory Intent.